This tutorial shows you how to work with the Combine Files features in Acrobat X. See what the all-new Acrobat DC can do for you.

-In this tutorial, learn how to create a PDF Portfolio (sometimes called ePortfolio, online portfolio or online portfolios) using Acrobat X Pro or Acrobat X Suite.
+In this tutorial, learn how to combine PDF or merge PDF to create a PDF Portfolio using Acrobat X Pro or Acrobat X Suite.

 Donna Baker October 10, 2010